← Resources

 Your agent needs to run on a schedule.
 Maybe it summarizes emails every morning.
 Maybe it checks inventory every hour.
 Maybe it scrapes prices at midnight.

-CueAPI is a scheduling API for agents.
-It fires webhooks on time, retries on failure, and logs every execution.
+CueAPI is a scheduling API for AI agents.
+It fires webhooks on time, retries on failure, and logs every execution with verified success reporting.
 This tutorial walks through scheduling a task from zero in under five minutes.

 Prerequisites